darktable-org/dtdocs/content/special-topics/translating.md

 Translation of the darktable documentation is done via our [Weblate instance](https://weblate.pixls.us/projects/darktable/).

-You can either use Weblate's web UI to translate the documentation or download the translation to your computer, edit it, and then upload the changes.
+You can either use Weblate's web UI to translate the documentation or download the translation from Weblate to your computer, edit it, and then upload the changes.

+Please do all translation work through Weblate.
+We will not accept pull requests directly on github to update PO files.

 # Making a new branch in git